MoustacheOff/AppleSilicon-Minecraft-Shaders/DATA.md

-# Minecraft 1.20 Shaders for M1 Macs
+# Minecraft 1.20 Shaders for Apple Silicon Macs

 The data in this list has been gathered with these conditions: